frederikprijck/angularjs-webpack-starter/README.md

 [![DepDependencies](https://david-dm.org/frederikprijck/angularjs-webpack-starter/dev-status.svg)](https://david-dm.org/frederikprijck/angularjs-webpack-starter?type=dev)
 [![Coverage Status](https://coveralls.io/repos/frederikprijck/angularjs-webpack-starter/badge.svg?branch=master)](https://coveralls.io/r/frederikprijck/angularjs-webpack-starter?branch=master)

-The goal of this repository is to demonstrate a modern frontend setup for [AngularJS](https://github.com/angular/angular.js) projects using [NPM](https://github.com/npm/npm) as package manager, [TypeScript](https://github.com/Microsoft/TypeScript) and [Webpack](https://github.com/webpack/webpack) as module loader.
+The goal of this repository is to demonstrate a modern frontend setup for [AngularJS](https://github.com/angular/angular.js) projects, in such a way that it gets closer to how things are done with Angular.
+This project is using [NPM](https://github.com/npm/npm) as package manager, [TypeScript](https://github.com/Microsoft/TypeScript) and [Webpack](https://github.com/webpack/webpack) as module loader.

 This is, by no means, ment to be used blindly in production.